Frequently Asked Questions

 Charitable contributions to the SECC are considered a voluntary, miscellaneous deduction.
 As such, these deductions reduce net pay but do not affect gross income.
 Participation in these types of deductions is at the employee's written request.
 Currently, the minimum level of participation is $2 per pay per period or $24 per year.

 Please retain your December check stub and a copy of your email from the DFW Metroplex SECC for reporting purposes to the IRS.
 The email will include a pledge number for your files.
-For payroll deduction authorizations made to the SECC during October 2013, monthly deductions will begin Jan.
-1, 2014, and will be reported on each check stub.
+For payroll deduction authorizations made to the SECC during the 2014 campaign, monthly deductions will begin Jan.
+1, 2015, and will be reported on each check stub.

 For the tax year ending Dec.
-31, 2013, please print your Dec.
-1, 2013, check stub to substantiate any prior year SECC gifts through payroll deduction.
+31, 2014, please print your Dec.
+1, 2014, check stub to substantiate SECC gifts through payroll deduction.

-On your check stub, listed under the "After Tax Deductions" section is your monthly payroll deduction and year-to-date total to "United Way".
+On your check stub, listed under the "After Tax Deductions" section is your monthly payroll deduction and year-to-date total to "SECC".
 The amount under year-to-date is the figure to use if you itemize deductions on your annual tax return.

 Neither Community Health Charities - North Texas Region Public Sector (administrator of the SECC) nor UT Dallas provide any charitable information to the IRS on a donor's behalf.

-If you made a one-time gift to the SECC during October 2012, your gift may qualify as a charitable deduction on your 2012 tax return.
+If you made a one-time gift to the SECC during the 2014 campaign, your gift may qualify as a charitable deduction on your 2014 tax return.
 For tax or financial assistance, please obtain the services of a qualified tax accountant or other professional advisor.

 What charities are involved?